ddzhaolzu/ddzhaolzu.github.io/index.md

 - October 2019 to October 2025, Associate Professor of School of Information science and Engineering, Lanzhou University

----October 2025 to Preresent, Professor of School of Information science and Engineering, Lanzhou University
+-October 2025 to Preresent, Professor of School of Information science and Engineering, Lanzhou University

 ## Research Interests